 As you go down Ivy Lane you will see a Marriott hotel on the left.
 The next building is 6305 Ivy Lane.
 Park and go up to the 6th floor.
-Suites 619 threw 621 are the Bankruptcy Trustee’s Meeting Rooms.
+The Trustee Meeting Rooms are next to the elevator in the Suite labelled 619 through 621.
 This suite has three rooms.
 There is a large waiting room with chairs.
 Then there are two offices off this room where the meetings take place.
 One is by the front door and the other is in the far back right corner.
 Both rooms have a bulletin board next to the door with the docket of cases for that room.

 Drive Time: There is no good time to get to Greenbelt from Southern Maryland.
 You will either have traffic from rush hour or road work.
 Prepare accordingly.
 You should try to get there 20 minutes early.
 Give yourself an hour to get there from our office in Waldorf.
 If by some miracle you don’t hit traffic, you can go into the meeting room and listen to the bankruptcy trustee ask other people the same questions they will ask you.
 That will help you be prepared.
 See the sample questions below.

 If you get there more than hour before the meeting you can stop and treat yourself to a coffee at the Starbucks in the Marriott.
 The lawyer from our office will be trying to get there 15 minutes before the meeting, or will often be there already if we have meetings on an earlier docket.